 A managed bean is a Java class.
 The basic lifecycle and semantics of a managed bean are defined by the Managed Beans specification.
-You can explicitly declare a managed bean by annotating the bean class @ManagedBean, but in CDI you don't need to.
 According to the specification, the CDI container treats any class that satisfies the following conditions as a managed bean: